eosnewyork/EOSDotNet/README.md

-*  **EOSDotNet** - This the library which can be included into your own project to build great things.
+*  **EOSNewYork.EOSCore** - This the library which can be included into your own project to build great things.